 - No data move between tools.
 Thus, it cannot meet the need for data synchronization

 - Plug-in is between Jira and GitHub only.
 If another different pair like the Jira plugin for Clear Case is required another pair needs to be developed or procured

 - Plug-ins are more generic in nature and thus any customization is not possible.

 What are Adapters/ Connectors?

-Adapters or Connectors are generally services which are created for a specific tool, sometimes for a specific version of the tool to extract data from the tool to another tool as well as push data to the tool for integration.
-Connectors can be either point to point or can be ESB oriented.
+Adapters or Connectors are generally services that are created for a specific tool, sometimes for a specific version of the tool to extract data from the tool to another tool as well as push data to the tool for integration.
+Connectors can be either point to point or can be ESB-oriented.

 What are Kovair Adapters?

 Kovair adapters are connectors (WCF Services) using respective tools API with the objective of exposing tool functionality to Kovair Omnibus, thus capable of connecting to any other similar tool having similar data model using the Kovair Omnibus platform.